Riveko/riveko.github.io/index.md

     }

     //Function - redraw Infograph on change of decade in slider control
-    //(this happens either on manually moving the range input on the slider, or from a timer when the slider is played automatically) function redraw(slideMode) {
+    //(this happens either by manually moving the range input on the slider, or from a timer when the slider is played automatically) function redraw(slideMode) {

         const lastKeyValue = dataset.length - 1;